luismendoza-ec/lu8-docs/docs/ROM.md

 - Size must match the value in the header
 - Format is raw binary, ready to be loaded into VM memory
 - Programs are loaded at 0x1000 (after BIOS region)
-- Maximum program size is limited to available memory (28KB)
+- Maximum program size is limited to 28KB (0x1000-0x7FFF)

 ## Memory Layout
 When a .lu8 file is loaded: